-If your family has a membership at a local zoo or museum, now is the time to use it!
+If your family has a membership at a local zoo or museum, a no spend weekend is the time to use it!
 Or if a friend has a membership that allows you to go with them, make it a group trip.

 Our membership with The Museum of Life & Science has allowed us to visit zoos and museums all over the country for free thanks to the AZA Reciprocal Admissions Program and the ASTC Travel Passport Program.